What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 The Changing Robe Solution

-- Surf Logic Change Robe - Worth every penny for regular paddlers
+- Surf Logic Change Robe - Worth every penny for regular paddlers who change in public frequently

 Caring for Your Wetsuit Underlayers

-After Every Paddle:
+After Every Paddle

-- Rinse in fresh water immediately
+- Rinse in fresh water immediately after paddling

-- Don't leave wet in your gear bag
+- Don't leave wet in your gear bag – mildew develops quickly

-Weekly Maintenance:
+Weekly Maintenance

-- Wash with wetsuit shampoo
+- Wash with mild detergent or wetsuit shampoo

-- Replace when elastic loses stretch
+- Replace when elastic loses stretch or fabric pills

-Storage Tips:
+Storage Tips

-- Completely dry before storing
+- Completely dry before storing to prevent mildew

-- Keep away from heat sources
+- Keep away from heat sources that degrade synthetic fibers

 Making the Investment: Budget vs. Premium

-Worth the Splurge:
+Worth the Splurge

-- Rash guards (comfort and durability matter)
+- Rash guards (comfort and durability matter for long paddles)

-- Thermal base layers (warmth is safety)
+- Thermal base layers (warmth is a safety issue in cold water)

-- One really good swimsuit
+- One really good swimsuit that fits perfectly

-Save Money On:
+Save Money On

-- Basic swim briefs/shorts
+- Basic swim briefs/shorts (simple synthetic works fine)

-- Secondary layers
+- Secondary layers you use less frequently

-- Backup pieces
+- Backup pieces for emergencies

 The Verdict: My Personal Setup

-Warm Water Setup (Summer in Texas):
+Warm Water Setup (Summer in Texas)

 - TYR Solid Jammer